by Brandon Butler

 And I didn’t want to press Square.
 There are many points in this game where I don’t want to do what Ellie is doing.
 Ellie does terrible things to every person she encounters in this game, including her friends, but especially her enemies.

-Ellie does terrible things to every person she encounters in this game, including her friends, but especially her enemies.
+Ellie does terrible things to every person she encounters in this game.

 Sequels are rarely what we want.
 We think we want a part two, but as is so often the case, the sequel is a disappointment.
 And we’re partially to blame for that disappointment: we spend months and years speculating and envisioning all the ways we want that sequel to play out, the character arcs, the settings, the major and minor story points.
 But in The Last of Us Part II, game developer Naughty Dog takes Ellie into such a grim and cruel place that I struggled to find anything redeeming about the character or story by the end of the game.
 This wasn’t the version of Ellie I wanted to spend my nights and weekends with, and I’m upset by this terrible journey Ellie’s been on and everything that’s been taken from her.